51Degrees/documentation/src/concepts/data/evidencekeyfilter.md

 if a given @flowdata will result in the same output from a given @aspectengine as another, regardless of any other values that may be present in the @evidence.

-**Evidence key filters** can also be used by Pipeline callers to restrict the amount of evidence they supply to only that which is needed.
+**Evidence key filters** can also be used by @Pipeline callers to restrict the amount of evidence they supply, to only that which is needed.
-The @webintegration feature will do this automatically for multiple languages and web frameworks.
+The @webintegration feature will do this automatically for many languages and web frameworks.

 # Implementations